Learn About Becoming a Mentor

 What if I have a serious concern about my mentee's physical or mental health?

 We take concerns like these very seriously.
-As a mentor, you will have different opportunities for sharing a concern like this with us.
+As a mentor, you will have different opportunities for sharing a concern like this with your college or university.

-While reporting conversations on the MC website, you can indicate any concern you have about your mentee (or that your mentee needs extra support), as well as through monthly texts we send you.
+While reporting conversations on your Participant Dashboard, you can indicate any concern you have about your mentee (or that your mentee needs extra support), as well as by responding to the monthly texts you’ll receive.

 What do I get out of the program?